Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * with
 * your, you're, you all

 If you are not sure about what is the accepted abbreviation of a certain word, check [American Heritage Dictionary](https://ahdictionary.com/).
 And as a rule of thumb, place yourself into your readers' shoes.
-If using abbreviation is likely to cause confusion, don't use it.
+If using an abbreviation is likely to cause confusion, don't use it.

 Regarding units of measure and their abbreviation, see [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp).